Welcome to Belize: Where You'll Find 7 of the Most Stunning Islands

 #4 Silk Caye

 Best known as the Queen Cayes, Silk Caye is situated along the Belize Barrier Reef off the coast of Placencia.
-The sandy, white beaches and coconut trees make it a photographers dream.
-Snorkeling and diving enthusiasts come for the marine life.
-Here you’ll find barracudas, lobsters and stingrays.
-Just a quick ride from Laughingbird Caye, visitors can make a trip to both cayes all in one day.
+The sandy, white beaches, and coconut trees make it a photographer's dream.
+Snorkeling and diving enthusiasts come for marine life.
+Here you’ll find barracudas, lobsters, and stingrays.
+Just a quick ride from Laughingbird Caye, visitors can take a trip to both cayes all in one day.

 #5 Ambergris Caye

 The largest island in Belize, Ambergris is in close proximity to both the Barrier Reef and mainland.
-Popular among travelers, the island boasts a variety of water related activities that include windsurfing, sailing, jet-skiing and snorkeling.
-Other draws to Ambergris Caye include bird watching, fishing and some of the best palate pleasing Belizean cuisine.
-Guests can enjoy traveling around the island by way of rented golf cart.
+Popular among travelers, the island boasts a variety of water-related activities that include windsurfing, sailing, jet-skiing, and snorkeling.
+Other draws to Ambergris Caye include bird watching, fishing, and some of the best palate-pleasing Belizean cuisine.
+Guests can enjoy traveling around the island by way of a rented golf cart.

 #6 Caye Caulker

-A close neighbor to Ambergris Caye is the laid back island of Caye Caulker.
+A close neighbor to Ambergris Caye is the laid-back island of Caye Caulker.
 Visitors to the island can stroll the streets via bicycle.
-Caye Caulker is also backpacker’s paradise as luxury hotels are limited.
+Caye Caulker is also a backpacker’s paradise as luxury hotels are limited.
 With a Caribbean vibe and “go slow” mantra, travelers who are looking for a less crowded spot will fall in love with Caye Caulker.